 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

 Every ingredient in this Tomato Salad with Cucumber, Avocado, and Cilantro is perfect for the original South Beach Diet, or any other low-glycemic eating plan, although you should stick to one avocado if you’re strictly following South Beach.
 This salad is pretty low in net carbs, but for a lower-carb version I would double the cucumbers and use half as many tomatoes.

 Use Salads to find more recipes like this one.
 Use the Diet Type Index to find recipes suitable for a specific eating plan.
 You might also like to follow Kalyn’s Kitchen on Pinterest, on Facebook, on Instagram, on TikTok, or on YouTube to see all the good recipes I’m sharing there.

 Historical Notes for this Recipe:

-This recipe was first posted in 2008, and I’ve made it over and over since then.
-The recipe was last updated in 2021.
+This salad with tomatoes, cucumber, avocado, and cilantro was first posted in 2008, and I’ve made it over and over since then.
+The recipe was last updated with more information in 2022.